sytranvn/tic_tac_toe_bitboard/README.md

 If current position is wins or lose to a player.
 Return `inf/-inf` accordingly.

 Otherwise, try all possible moves from center of the board.
 If AI can win with a move, take that move immediately.
-If in 4 moves, we find a way for human to win, we have to block it.
-Therefore we have to check terminal state with 4 level deep.
-If we ensure we will not lose in 4 moves, use `heuristic` function to consider next move.
+If in 5 moves, we find a way for human to win with a fork attack, we have to prevent it.
+Therefore we have to check terminal state with 5 level deep.
+If we ensure we will not lose in 5 moves, use `heuristic` function to consider next move to save time.

 ## Heuristic evaluation